Andy

 a

-Wonderful Life or A Christmas Carol in
+Life or A Christmas Carol

 which case I obviously believe I can repeat those several times